idrakimuhamad/react-native-repack/README.md

 ## Get started

-Install deps
+Install deps of the workspaces

 ```sh
 yarn
 ```

-Start all of the bundler
+Start all of the bundler in workspaces

 ```sh
 yarn concurrent
 ```

-Run the (iOS) app
+Run the host (iOS) app

 ```sh
 yarn host:ios